tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-2011-goals-bring-it-on.md

 **Support Cool Community Projects:**
 The SQL community is full of SQL People with amazing ideas.
 I've been honored to be asked to participate in a couple of them.
 I'll be a [SQL University][4] professor, be a [SQL Person][5], storm the internets for the [SQL Denali News Team][6], and help the [PASS WIT chapter][7].
 I can't wait to see what other ideas are born this year.

-On that topic, my goal is also to say “**no**” this year.
+On that topic, my goal is also to say "**no**" this year.
 It is fun and exciting to be asked to help with a project.
 However, one person can't do everything, and I am beginning to understand this.
 If I am asked to help with something, and I don't have the time for it or interest in it, I will politely decline.
 This will be a big step for me, because I hate saying no.

 **Help Others:**
 Nothing is more exciting to me than to help someone else realize a goal.
 Whether I am editing a blog post or reviewing a resume, answering questions about Twitter or connecting two people who have a common goal, I love to help.

 **Help Myself:**
 All of those seem very soft-skill, community-oriented goals.
-I don't want to pick any hard-and-fast goals for myself, like “be the master of such-and-such feature or technology.”
+I don't want to pick any hard-and-fast goals for myself, like "be the master of such-and-such feature or technology."
 I do, however, need to increase my technical knowledge, of SQL Server and beyond.
 I want to get two certifications this year.
 I'm currently studying for the 70-432, and take the exam January 24.
 I want to get a second certification later in the year.
 I'm also going to write a PowerShell script.
 I really am, I promise, Aaron.

 **Personal Goals
 **